elasticio/recipes/debitoor_to_mailchimp/description.md

-Sync Debitoor customers as Mailchimp subscribers
+All existing, new and updated Debitoor customers as well as customer information will be automatically added or updated in MailChimp.